mklaber/node-another-name-parser/README.md

 ## Acknowledgements

 * My former colleague and whomever he got his original script from
-* Some of the test cases came from the [humanname](https://www.npmjs.com/package/humanname) module
+* Some of the test cases and compound lastname prefixes came from the [humanname](https://www.npmjs.com/package/humanname) module

 ## License